-In 25 years, our expert analysts have assessed 1.8m reports, with human eyes.
+In 25 years, our expert analysts assessed 1.8m reports, with human eyes.
 Of these, 970,000 showed imagery of children being sexually abused.
 Since 1996, we’ve helped to remove millions of child sexual abuse images and videos from the internet.

 In 2021, we investigated more reports of suspected child sexual abuse than in the first 15 years of our existence.
 This is thanks to the dedicated work of our analysts, who spend each and every day assessing some of the most challenging content imaginable.
 They do this because they know that for every image or video they remove, it stops that child from repeated victimisation and gives that child some hope.